People's Publishing House (India): History

-In several other cities of India, Nagpur, Poona, Patna, Trichur, Allahabad and Calicut, several "People's Book House (PBH)" were established in 1947 for the sale of Soviet Books and Magazines.
-In Vijaywada also, a "Prajashakti Publishing House" was established in 1947.
-Prajasakti Book House is a very big publisher and bookseller of Andhra Pradesh and Telangana region of the present day.
-In 1947 PPH published the First Indian Edition of the book "India Today" by R. Palme Dutt.
+In several other cities of India, namely Nagpur, Poona, Patna, Trichur, Allahabad and Calicut, several People's Book Houses (PBH) were established in 1947 selling Soviet books and magazines.
+In Vijaywada, a Prajashakti Publishing House was established in 1947.
+Prajasakti Book House is a sizable publisher and bookseller of the Andhra Pradesh and the Telangana region.
+In 1947 PPH published the first Indian edition of the book India Today by R. Palme Dutt.

-In those days, all the People's Book Houses, National Book Agency (NBA) and Prajasakti Publishing House had directly served as the branches of "People's Publishing House".
-Although in the present day, NBA and Prajasakti are no longer associated with PPH, and are currently associated with Communist Party of India (Marxist), which got split from the CPI in 1964.
+During the late 1940s, all the People's Book Houses, National Book Agency (NBA) and Prajasakti Publishing House had directly served as the branches of PPH.
+Presently, NBA and Prajasakti are no longer associated with PPH, and are currently associated with Communist Party of India (Marxist), which split from the CPI in 1964.

-CPI started a Telangana Rebellion for many years preceding the Independence.
-This movement gained so much momentum that by 1948, most of the CPI's important leaders went underground to avoid arrest.
-PPH was not flourishing much in this era, but to distribute books and other literature in Delhi, two volunteers "Atul Sawani" and "Madan Bakaya" arrived from Bombay, and established a book shop "Delhi Book Centre" on Irwin Road (now Baba Kharak Singh Marg) of Connaught Place.
-This area was a very peaceful market of Delhi in those days, and intellectuals of Delhi often roamed in this market to search books.
+CPI started a Telangana Rebellion preceding independence.
+This movement gained momentum which led to, in 1948, most of the CPI's important leaders going underground to avoid arrest.
+PPH was not flourishing during this time, but in order to distribute books and other literature in Delhi, two volunteers, Atul Sawani and Madan Bakaya, arrived from Bombay and established a book shop called Delhi Book Centre on Irwin Road (now Baba Kharak Singh Marg) in Connaught Place.
+This area was a calm market of Delhi in those days and intellectuals of Delhi often walked through this market to search for books.
 So for CPI, having a book shop in this area was of important value.
-But because of Telangana Rebellion, this was done very discretely and in different names to avoid attention of Police.
-In 1950 a "Marx House" was established by CPI in Connaught Place, which was a meeting place for intellectuals and Soviet Books and Periodicals were available here for sale.
-It functioned for a year or two only.
-CPI also opened a third book shop "Minerva Book Stall" in Connaught Place in those days.
-During this era of Telangana Rebellion the offices and Bombay Headquarters of PPH were also raided by the police in search of proscribed literature.
+But because of Telangana Rebellion, this was done very discretely and in different names to avoid attention of police.
+In 1950 a Marx House was established by CPI in Connaught Place, which was a meeting place for intellectuals and Soviet books and periodicals were available here for sale.
+It functioned for a year or two.
+CPI also opened a third book shop, Minerva Book Stall, in Connaught Place at this time.
+During this time of the Telangana Rebellion, the offices and Bombay Headquarters of PPH were also raided by the police in search of proscribed literature.

-In 1951, CPI ended the Telangana rebellion and Nehru Government had lifted its sanctions from the party.
+In 1951, CPI ended the Telangana Rebellion and the Nehru Government had lifted its sanctions on the party.
 Just before the General Elections of 1951, CPI headquarters had moved from Bombay to Delhi.
-It was first established on Keeling Road (now Tolstoy Marg), of Connaught Place.
-In 1952 it was shifted to a building called "Pahwa Mansion" of Asaf Ali Road.
-A nearby "Khanna Building" was also taken on rent.
-Several volunteers of newspaper "Janyug" and "PPH" were shifted from "Dev Nagar (Rohtak Road, Delhi)" in this Khanna Building and it became PPH headquarter in Delhi for next couple of years.
+It was first established on Keeling Road (now Tolstoy Marg) in Connaught Place.
+In 1952, it was shifted to a building called Pahwa Mansion on Asaf Ali Road.
+A nearby building, called Khanna Building, was also rented.
+Several volunteers from both the newspaper Janyug (meaning People's Age in Hindi) and PPH were moved from Dev Nagar (Rohtak Road, Delhi) into this Khanna Building and it became the PPH headquarter in Delhi for next couple of years.
 The New Age Printing Press was accommodated in Paharganj area.

-In 1951, a few leaders of CPI had opened a book shop "Progs Books" in Connaught Place.
+In 1951, a few leaders of CPI had opened a book shop called Progs Books in Connaught Place.
 It became a meeting point of CPI members from all over the country.